Many Iranian expats in California have doubts about nuclear deal

 Iranians from religious minority groups – such as Jews, Christians and Baha’is - have largely been unable to visit for the past three decades, further distancing them from home.

-The Iranian Jewish community in particular has developed allegiance toward Israel.
+The Iranian Jewish community in particular has developed allegiance towards Israel.
 The majority of Iranian Jews in Los Angeles oppose the proposed deal, which has been criticized by Israeli Prime Minister Benjamin Netanyahu.

 A sense of anger that U.S. President Barack Obama has turned his back on Israel is shared among Iranians who emigrated as adults as well as those who left as babies.

-“I am deeply concerned and disappointed,” said Sam Yebri, who founded a local organization to draw young Iranian-Americans into political activism.
+“I am deeply concerned and disappointed,” said Sam Yebri, who founded a local organisation to draw young Iranian-Americans into political activism.

 Despite widespread concern among Iranians, analysts have emphasized that the expatriate community represents a diversity of opinions.
 And some in Los Angeles expressed optimism that the new deal, if successful, would bolster human rights and freedom for Iranian citizens.